Joyce696/NETFLIX-ANALYSIS/README.md

 from this repository and it automatically opens in  a Tableau Desktop.
 You can interact with the various charts and graphs to explore the data and gain insights.

-The Netflix dataset used for this repository can be accessed [here]()
 Contributing:
 If you would like to contribute to this project, feel free to fork this repository and make changes.
 Pull requests are welcome!